adwanAK/Django-Competency-Management-System/README.md

             <li> [Activity 043] 10</li> </ul>

 4. <h2> Cost Management Plan</h2>
-    Cost managment is omitted due to using available resources free of charge for the duration of development.
+    Cost managment is omitted here due to using available resources "free" of charge.

 5. <h2> Quality Management Plan</h2>
     Quality ensured by continous bug fix and adherence to requirements.
 The goal is to have solid system and go beyond expectations in phase 4 when time allowed.